OpenPMU/OpenPMU_XML_SV_Simulator/README.md

 To launch the programme, run the file `OpenPMU_XML_SV_SimulatorGUI.py`.

+Depending on the location of your OpenPMU dependancies, you may need to edit the line which imports `tools.py`.

 ## Cite this work:

 When citing this work, we recommend citing the following publication: